nyaabyte/nr/README.md

 ### Projects using NoReplacement

-- [AIR (Allie's Internet Radio)](https://github.com/microcrit/air.git) will use NoReplacement for its user registration, data storage and peer-to-peer audio/video streaming upon its maturity.
+- [AIR (Allie's Internet Radio)](https://github.com/microcrit/air.git) will use NoReplacement for its data storage and peer-to-peer audio/video streaming upon its maturity.

 <!-- NOTES -->
 <!--